The Rape of the Lock

 Edited by Jack Lynch

 This is the expanded, five-canto version of the poem.
-Most of the notes are my own, though Pope’s notes are so marked.
+The line numbers and most of the notes are my own, though Pope’s notes are so marked.

 The